 1. To get started, add a Multiple Choice or Picture Choice question.
 We’re using the former:

 Be sure to activate Multiple selection from the right-hand Question panel.

 2. Add the 4 follow-up questions based on the 4 possible answers.
 The 4 follow-up questions in our example are these Rating questions:

 Next we’re going to set up Logic for these questions!

-3. Choose Logic from the right-hand panel, select Simple, and then click Branching and calculations.
+3. Choose Logic from the right-hand panel, then click Branching and calculations.
 Add the following Logic to the Multiple Choice question 'Which news magazines do you like to read?':

 Tips!
 You can edit your questions directly in the Branching and calculations window just by clicking and typing in the text fields.